-Global reaction to Trump withdrawing WHO funding
+Factbox: Global reaction to Trump withdrawing WHO funding

 “This virus doesn’t need passports.
 In a few short months it has travelled to all of the continents of the world except Antarctica.
 If there were ever an event that showed us how we need to work tougher as a global community, this is it,” said Dr. William Schaffner, an infectious disease expert.

-Reporting by Michael Perry, Kate Kelland, Stephanie Nebehay and Crispin Dembassa-Kette, Editing by Stephen Coates and Alison Williams
+Reporting by Michael Perry, additional reporting by Kate Kelland in London, Stephanie Nebehay in Geneva and Crispin Dembassa-Kette in Bangui; Editing by Stephen Coates and Alison Williams